Schepp/schepp.dev/posts/rethinking-find-in-page-accessibility-making-hidden-text-work-for-everyone.md

 </a>
 ````

 Now, the text label is searchable.
 If matched during a search, it appears dynamically.
-For a polished user experience, I added a tooltip-like rendering for the revealed text using CSS:
+For a more pleasing user experience, I added a tooltip-like rendering for the revealed text using CSS:

 ```css
 .hidden-until-found:not([hidden="until-found"]) {